secureblue/secureblue.github.io/content/INDEX.md

 # Support and community

-Opening [GitHub issues](https://github.com/secureblue/secureblue) for support is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well and it counts with a community of secureblue users.
+Opening [GitHub issues](https://github.com/secureblue/secureblue) for support is preferred, but [Discord](https://discord.gg/qMTv5cKfbF) is available as well and it counts with a broader community of secureblue users.